SkafteNicki/dtu_mlops/s1_development_environment/package_manager.md

     ??? success "Solution"

-        As `pytess-cov==2.12.1` requires a version of `pytest` newer than `4.6`, we can simply change the command to be:
+        As `pytest-cov==2.12.1` requires a version of `pytest` newer than `4.6`, we can simply change the command to be:

         ```bash
         pip install "pytest >= 4.6" pytest-cov==2.12.1
         ```

-        but there of course exists other solutions as well.
+        but there of course exist other solutions as well.

 This ends the module on setting up virtual environments.
-While the methods mentioned in the exercises are great ways to construct requirements files automatically, sometimes it is just easier to manually sit down and create the files as you in that way secure that only the most necessary requirements are installed when creating a new environment.
+While the methods mentioned in the exercises are great ways to construct requirements files automatically, sometimes it is just easier to manually sit down and create the files as you in that way ensure that only the most necessary requirements are installed when creating a new environment.